-Four USB type A connectors.
-Two connectors comply with standard USB 3.1 gen 1, and the other two with standard USB 2.0.
+Two USB type A connectors that comply with standard USB 3.1 gen 1.
 They are used to connect devices like keyboard, mouse and flash drive to store and reload instrument settings and measurement data.

 Note: Electromagnetic interference (EMI) can affect the measurement results.
 To avoid any impact, do not use USB connecting cables exceeding 1 m.